PELN/trivia_app/README.md

 10. and so on, for as many rounds there are

-11. when the game is finished, the scores of each player are dispalyed - they can either save it to a highscore list or leave the game
+11. when the game is finished, the scores of each player are dispalyed - they can save it to a highscore list, leave the game, or stay to play again

-12. they can continue playing in the same "room" if they stay, and the game master clicks "Start Game" again

 ## Demo
 ![demo2](https://user-images.githubusercontent.com/31202787/119366573-684c5b80-bcb1-11eb-965e-283f656f647c.gif)